 Colin Campbell is seeking information about what finally happened to W. F. Vint.
 Was she in fact broken up?
 If so where?
 If you know anything, drop me a line.
 Chris Gilson-Taylor advises below that the vessel sank while under tow to the scrap yard & today lies on the bed of the North Sea.

 It would be good to feature here, an image or images of W. F. Vint, perhaps on that final day.
 We do however, higher on this page, have an image of a watercolour of W. F. Vint by Tom Dack, which work was apparently featured on placemats.
 Possibly you might have images of or related to W. F. Vint, or indeed of any other Sunderland ferry boat, & would be prepared to provide them for use on this page?

-We do have available an image (shown full size below as posted) of ferry boat W. F. Vint provided to 'Sunderland Tugs and Shipbuilding in pictures' by Linda Roy - both of whom we thank.
+We do have available an image (shown full size below as was posted by Sunderland Tugs etc on Facebook) of ferry boat W. F. Vint provided to 'Sunderland Tugs and Shipbuilding in pictures' by Linda Roy - both of whom we thank.